TomaFlorinUngureanu/PSGBD_MovieApp/DATABASE/README.md

 the script takes to finish!
 5. Now, after everything has compiled successfully, we can execute the functions from PSGBD_APP_SQL_Functions.txt, one by one.
 They are well delimited one from another.
-After that, the databae part should be working.
+After that, the database part should be working.